element-hq/element-meta/docs/FTUE.md

 7. [user is logged in]
 8. [ask server if single device or additional device] Secure Messaging
 	1. If no encryption or secure backup enabled => skip this step or set up secure messaging if first login
-	2. Single device (and not first login) => Ask for recovery method to obtain 4S (offer to reset?) => can't be skipped
+	2. Single device (and not first login) => Ask for recovery method to obtain 4S and offer to reset encryption keys => can't be skipped
-	3. Additional device => Ask for cross-signing with another device (QR code or 6-digit code comparison) or recovery method => can't be skipped
+	3. Additional device => Ask for cross-signing with another device (QR code or 6-digit code comparison) or recovery method and offer to reset encryption keys => can't be skipped
 9. [message history and key backup are fetched from server, device is cross-signed (if applicable)]
 10. [user attributes are pulled from the server, if possible]
 11. [only on first login] How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs; see [How do you want others to find you?](#how-do-you-want-others-to-find-you) for more details)
 12. Ask to allow notifications
 13. Ask for consent to analytics
 14. [only on first login] User account summary (your name, avatar, MXID, etc.)
 15. Element is set up, user sees their 'All chats' list
+16. User gets hints on how to get started (start a conversation, join a public room, etc.)

 ### 1b) Regular user invitation